justinglotz/swe-local-tours-fe/README.md

 - Clone this repo
 - cd into the folder where you cloned this repo
 - Run the following commands:
+  1. npm install (install dependencies)
-  1. npm run prepare
+  2. npm run prepare
-  2. npm run dev
+  3. npm run dev
 - This will start the front end dev server, which will run on localhost:3000